gopikasanjeevini4/Amazon_user_segmentation/README.md

 Amazon User Segmentation

 Project Overview

       This project focuses on segmenting Amazon users into distinct groups based on their purchasing behavior and preferences using the K-Means Clustering algorithm.
-By analyzing user data such as annual income and product ratings & product ratings and age, the project helps identify meaningful customer segments that can be leveraged for targeted marketing and personalized recommendations.
+By analyzing user data such as annual income and product ratings & product ratings and age, the project helps identify meaningful customer segments
-      Amazon-like platforms personalize user experiences by analyzing past interactions.
-This project simulates that concept using clustering techniques to group similar users together.

 Objectives